pjaos/retirement_finances/README.md

 ## On Windows
-Type 'Retirement_Finances' into the windows search bar in the taskbar (normally at the bottom of the main windows screen) and select 'Retirement_Finances' under 'best match'.
-This opens a window indicating the the application is starting up.
+Type 'Retirement_Finances' after selecting the Windows Start button and select 'Retirement_Finances' under 'best match'.
+This opens a window indicating that the application is starting up.
 Shortly afterwards (the time will depend how fast your PC is) a 'Retirement Finances' browser window should open asking you to enter a password as shown below under 'Initial browser window'.

 # Initial browser window